Ian Happ Player Props: Cubs vs. Pirates

-The Chicago Cubs, including Ian Happ (hitting .229 in his past 10 games, with a double, a triple, a home run, four walks and 10 RBI), battle starter Osvaldo Bido and the Pittsburgh Pirates at PNC Park, Monday at 7:05 PM ET.
+The Chicago Cubs, including Ian Happ (.333 on-base percentage in past 10 games, 51 points below season-long percentage), take on starter Johan Oviedo and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Orioles.
+He had a hitless showing in his most recent game (0-for-4) against the Pirates.

 Ian Happ Game Info & Props vs. the Pirates